-The following is an excerpt from Parvati’s anticipated book to be released in 2018 on her unique and transformative practice of yoga, “YEM: Yoga as Energy Medicine”.
+The following is an excerpt from Parvati’s anticipated book on her unique and transformative practice of yoga, “YEM: Yoga as Energy Medicine”.
 YEM™ provides you with a means to reconnect with life force energy, yoga’s forgotten treasure, and cultivate radiant health on all levels.
 It masterfully blends classical yoga with chi-energy work to develop life-force awareness through each physical posture.
 Discover new focus and depth to abundantly increase the potency of your practice and realize your true magnificence.

 The meaning of yoga as “union”, the weaving together of mind, body and spirit, is now a part of mainstream conversations.
 Yet have we ever truly related this to our lives?
 Do we understand how natural, how simple and how magnificent a gift it is to join mind, body and spirit together?
 Is it just a question of moving through physical postures, or reciting ancient verses, in order to become happy?
 Or must we study all the many branches of the ancient art of yoga, from chanting, prayer, scriptural study, divination and herbal medicine to astrology?

 The common thread that abides through all these, and that gives us the means to unite body, mind and spirit with all things, is possibility.
 Open to possibility, and you can rest in the knowing of your inherent interconnection to this moment, that is perfect within the whole.